PalisadoesFoundation/talawa-api/INSTALLATION.md

 1. Add the MongoDB URL that `talawa-api` will need to use to get access to the database to the `.env`. file.

         mongodb://mongo:27017/talawa-api

+   - where
+     - `mongodb` is the name of the container.
+     - `mongo` is the name of the image which is also the database.
+     - `27017` is the port to connect to the `mongo` container.
+     - `talawa-api` is the name of the database.

 1. When finished, your `.env` file should have the following fields filled in.